 However, part of the work is done by contractors — translation companies and freelance translators (29% in 2014).

-In general, before it joins the EU, each new country that brings in a new official EU language sets up a Translation and Coordination Unit (TCU) under one of its ministries to translate the 100 000 pages or so of EU law into its national language.
+Before it joins the EU, each new member country that will bring in a new official language sets up a Translation and Coordination Unit (TCU) under one of its ministries, to translate almost 160,000 pages of EU law into its national language.

 In the run-up to joining, DG Translation helps the new country integrate by: